 Tulum Travel Guide

-[last updated in January 2024]
+[last updated in March 2025]

-My local experience in Tulum, Mexico
+My experience in Tulum, Mexico

 My interest when visiting touristic destinations such as Tulum is to encounter their true spirit, the hidden gems, the original spaces which built their reputation.
 I believe every place in the world has unique lessons to share and a special energy built on their environment and history.
 The Yucatan Peninsula was hit 66 million years ago by the asteroid collision which extinguished 75% of plant and animal species on Earth (see Chicxulub Crater on Wikipedia).
-With its Mayan history and developing wellness industry, Tulum has driven many soul-searching travellers to visit its mystifying jungle, heavenly white-sand beaches, and life-changing atmosphere.
+With its Mayan history and developing wellness industry, Tulum has driven many soul-searching travellers to visit its mystifying jungle, white-sand beaches, and life-changing holistic community.

 Table of Contents